tluper94/React-Gallery/README.md

 ### Controls

 Controls prop is optional and accepts a type object {color: 'string', size: 'string', weight: 'string}

-color - can be any css color
+-color - can be any css color
-size - can be any css size
+-size - can be any css size
-weight - 'thin', 'light', 'regular', 'bold', 'fill', 'duotone'
+-weight - 'thin', 'light', 'regular', 'bold', 'fill', 'duotone'

 Example:
 ```jsx